One of the most important rituals in your skincare routine is scrubbing or exfoliating your skin.

 Salt scrubs stimulate the detoxification process of the body and reduce inflammation.

-It’s recommended to use them once a week max and they should be avoided with sensitive or irritated skin.
+Use them once a week max and avoid them if you have sensitive or irritated skin.

 1/2 cup virgin coconut oil